-m18 Size of child at birth
+- m18 Size of child at birth

-m19 Birth weight in kilograms
+- m19 Birth weight in kilograms

-v005 Woman's individual sample weight
+- v005 Woman's individual sample weight

-Quotient of the numerator divided by the denominator, multiplied by 100.
+The numerator divided by the denominator, multiplied by 100.

 Included in distributions of birth size but excluded from numerator of reported weight at birth, and numerator and denominator for birth weight less than 2.5 kg.